o19s/elasticsearch-learning-to-rank/docs/index.rst

 Elasticsearch Learning to Rank: the documentation
 ==========================================================

 `Learning to Rank <http://opensourceconnections.com/blog/2017/02/24/what-is-learning-to-rank/>`_ applies machine learning to  relevance ranking.
 The `Elasticsearch Learning to Rank plugin <http://github.com/o19s/elasticsearch-learning-to-rank>`_ (Elasticsearch LTR) gives you tools to train and use ranking models in Elasticsearch.
+This plugin powers search at places like Wikimedia Foundation and Snagajob.

 Get started
 -------------------------------